RaspAP/raspap-docs/docs/ap-basics.md

 :octicons-beaker-24: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](/insiders/)

 [Insiders](/insiders/) are able to control the transmit power of the configured AP interface.
 The default "auto" setting will suffice for the vast majority of APs.
-A lower `txpower` value can be useful to prevent WiFi radio interference, for example if you are hosting multiple APs in a given area.
+A lower `txpower` value can be useful to mitigate WiFi radio interference, for example if you are hosting multiple APs in a given area.
 It can also be advantageous to set `txpower` to a lower value in IoT or similar applications where reduced power consumption is needed.

 ![](https://user-images.githubusercontent.com/229399/115698577-0f616e80-a365-11eb-80e5-404527ca7bdb.png){: style="width:375px"}